Marouanelaamiri/CPP/CPP06/README.md

 Making constructors/assignment private prevents instantiation, forcing you to use the class only for its static
 	members - just like a namespace.

-why make the big four privet :
+why make the big four private :

 Compiler can auto-generate them if you don't declare Making them private prevents auto-generation AND manual use